-The history of this agricultural favorite starts in the Mediterranean basin, where researchers believe peas first grew wild.
-It was here the Neolithic Revolution helped cultivate this plant, creating crops of peas that were often left on the vine until they hardened as field peas, the same stuff you use in dishes like split pea soup.
-In England during the 17th-century peas got popular in a new way—as fresh garden peas.
+Peas are among the most widely cultivated foods in the world.
+Researchers believe that peas first grew wild in the Mediterranean basin before the Neolithic (or Agricultural) Revolution around 10,000 BC.
+At that time, peas were often left on the vine until they hardened as field peas (similar to the peas used in dishes like split pea soup).
+In England during the 17th-century, fresh garden peas became popular.
 These were younger, more tender, and considered high class, especially when you compared them to field peas.

 Eventually, green peas became popular in the United States, and famously Thomas Jefferson grew them—30 cultivars to be exact.
 With the invention of canning and freezing, eating fresh and young peas became so easy most people don't realize they aren't consuming a mature plant.
 You can still get dried field peas for soaking and to put in soups, but most eaters prefer the bright green garden variety.

-Peas offer a pleasing sweetness wrapped into a crunchy little ball.
+Peas offer a pleasing sweetness wrapped in a crunchy little ball.
 The different types will have varying levels of this nuance, with fresh sweet peas being the most candy-like.
 Shelling peas prove drier and taste best cooked.
 Snap and snow peas are sweet with a slight bitterness and can be eaten raw or gently heated.
 The best way to taste the true flavor of a pea is by eating fresh or frozen varieties.
-The canned type tends to be a little mushy and lose a lot of the pleasing notes, so avoid them when you can.
 Dried field peas have a deeper flavor, warmer and less green.
 This is why this type of pea is best as a soup or in a stew.

-Throw a handful of fresh or frozen peas into just about any dish you want, they blend in nicely with most flavors.
-Or, try out one of these three recipes and discover a new way to cook and eat this popular vegetable.
+Throw a handful of fresh or frozen peas into just about any dish you want.
+They blend in nicely with most flavors and pair well with a variety of vegetables.
+Peas also add small pops of color to many recipes.

 Where to Buy Peas

-If you can, skip canned and go for frozen peas, you'll be happier in the end since the canned version can get a little soggy, and any store with a freezer section should have bags of the vegetable.
-You may see some labeled petite peas, but don't be fooled as there's nothing special about this type it's just a basic pea and as good as the next.
-It's good to check the date on the package, while frozen peas taste great, an old bag may have dehydrated peas inside, and those prove dull and unappetizing.
+If you can, skip canned and go for bags of frozen peas instead.
+Both are convenient, but the canned version can get a little soggy.
+You may see some labeled petite peas, but don't be fooled as there's nothing special about this type; it's just a basic pea and as good as the next.
+It's good to check the date on the package.
+An old bag of frozen peas may have dehydrated peas inside, and those prove dull and unappetizing.

 If you buy frozen peas, keep them in the freezer.
 Once opened, seal the bag after taking a portion to prevent freezer burn and put it back on ice.
-Canned peas have no special instructions, though, as many canned foods, it's best to keep them in a cool spot in the house, and any opened cans can be emptied into a sealed container and kept in the refrigerator.
+Canned peas have no special instructions, though, as many canned foods, it's best to keep them in a cool spot in the house.
+Opened cans can be emptied into a sealed container and kept in the refrigerator for a week.
 Fresh peas can be kept in the pods for around a week or two.
 After that, you need to shell them.
 As long as they stay cool, they will last for weeks out of the pods.

-Basically, all peas look the same, but there are tons of types of this food under the P. sativum name.
-Mostly you want to differentiate peas by the garden variety, snow peas and snap peas.
-The former is the kind of pea you see all over, frozen in bags, gracing the cafeteria vegetable section, and in most foods.
-It's the green ball your kid shoots across the table and the one bobbing in a bowl of soup.
+Basically, all peas look the same, but there are tons of types of this food.
+Mostly you want to differentiate peas by the garden variety, snow peas, and snap peas.
+The former is the kind of green ball pea you see all over, frozen in bags, gracing the cafeteria vegetable section, and in most foods.